Thursday Noon Concerts

 December we plan to have our regular Advent series, with live concerts each week

-About the Concerts
+About the IN-PERSON Concerts

 COVID SAFETY: Masks are optional in the church, but for everyone’s safety, if you are unmasked, we ask that you socially distance yourself from our musicians and anyone who is masked.
 If you are not feeling well, please do not attend in person, and instead you can watch online.